mmaderic/FluentGraphQL/README.md

 #### Execute multiple queries/mutations as single transaction

-After having defined multiple constructs of the same method, *(Queries cannot be combined with mutations)*, construct transaction object using 'GraphQLTransaction' static factory class
+After having defined multiple constructs of the same method, *(Queries cannot be combined with mutations)*, transaction object can be constructed using 'GraphQLTransaction' static factory class:

 ```
   var transaction = GraphQLTransaction.Construct(mutationA, mutationB, mutationC);